 Disclosures

 The following disclosures shall be made in the financial statements.
-For purposes of this disclosure, total unused transferable and non-transferable state tax credits represent the entire transferable and non-transferable state tax credits available:
+For purposes of this disclosure, total unused tax credits represent the entire tax credits available:

-Carrying value of transferable and non-transferable state tax credits gross of any related state tax liabilities by state and in total,
+Carrying value of tax credits, disaggregated by transferable and non-transferable, gross of any related tax liabilities by jurisdiction and in total.

-Total unused transferable and non-transferable state tax credits by state;
+Total unused tax credits by jurisdiction, disaggregated by transferable and non-transferable.

-Method of estimating utilization of remaining transferable and non-transferable state tax credits or other projected recovery of the current carrying value.
+Method of estimating utilization of remaining tax credits or other projected recovery of the current carrying value.

 Impairment amount recognized in the reporting period, if any.

-Identify state tax credits by transferable and non-transferable classifications, and identify the admitted and Nonadmitted portions of each classification.
+Identify tax credits by transferable and non-transferable classifications and identify the admitted and nonadmitted portions of each classification.

 Effective Date and Transition

 This statement is effective for reporting periods ending on or after December 31, 2006.
 Early adoption is permitted.
 A change resulting from the adoption of this statement shall be accounted for as a change in accounting principle in accordance with SSAP No. 3.
-Substantive revisions to 1) revising the title; 2) incorporating the criteria for non-transferable state tax credits as described in paragraphs 7 and 8; 3) adding a disclosure; and 4) updating terminology throughout the document as appropriate, are effective for reporting periods ending on or after December 31, 2011.. .
+Substantive revisions to 1) revising the title; 2) incorporating the criteria for non-transferable state tax credits as described in paragraphs 7 and 8; 3) adding a disclosure; and 4) updating terminology throughout the document as appropriate, are effective for reporting periods ending on or after December 31, 2011.

+In XXX, 20XX, new SAP concept revisions, as detailed in Issue Paper No. XXX, were adopted.
+These revisions, effective XXX, 20XX, expanded the scope of SSAP No. 94R to include all state and federal tax credits and provide new guidance on the accounting, recognition, and reporting for state and federal tax credits.
+As of the effective date, reporting entities shall prospectively modify the recognition, accounting, and reporting of tax credits within the scope of this statement to reflect the guidance in the conceptual revisions.
+For unutilized tax credits which were carried forward from prior to the effective date:

+Federal tax credits in other-than-invested assets are to be transferred and reported net of deferred tax asset (DTA) in accordance with SSAP No. 101.

+Tax credits previously recorded at acquisition cost should be adjusted to reflect the face value of the acquired tax credits with the corresponding loss immediately recognized or the gain deferred.

 references